dformo/jbl-bid-bot/README.md

 `py -3 -m pip install -r 'requirements.txt'`

--To start the bot replace the token below with your Discord token and run the following in command line:

-`$env:DISCORD_TOKEN = "YOUR_NEW_TOKEN"
-py .\jbl-bid-bot.py`
+-Start the bot:

+1. Run the following in command line (after inserting your token):

+`.\run-bot.ps1 -Token "YOUR_TOKEN_HERE"`

+or

+2. Temporarily replace the token in 'run-bot.ps1' and run:

+`.\run-bot.ps1`